TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/3 TPK/Session 22.md

 It looks like someone broke into the [[Temple of Savras]]!
 Two strangers roughed up the priest [[Grandfather Zitembe]].
 It seems the thugs were [[Zhentarim]] and were looking for [[Artus Cimber]].

 After speaking with [[Grandfather Zitembe]], we visit [[Prince Wakanga O'Tamu]].

 > "You can bring \[a mech\] in here.
 It'll destroy the carpet!"
 > "Then move the carpet!" - [[Morgan]]

 [[Prince Wakanga O'Tamu]] is very excited about the mech. [[Brysh]] shows off how it's powered by spells. [[Locke Hancock]] mentions he's from space, and Wakanga doesn't believe him.
-He thinks Locke is a bard...
+He thinks Locke is a bard…

 [[Prince Wakanga O'Tamu]] paid 750gp for his ship, and he would pay 100gp for the veil.